Picovoice/rhino/demo/android/README.md

-# Activity
+# Porcupine Wake Word Engine

-This demo is intended for applications that need to do voice recognition when in focus.
 The default context for this demo is "smart lighting".
-Simply press start and the engine can recognize commands such as "turn off the lights" or " set the lights in the bedroom to blue".
+Simply press start and the engine can recognize commands such as "turn off the lights" or "set the lights in the bedroom to blue".
 See below for the full context:

 ```yaml
 context: